 - Copy the table from the program you used.

-- In PowerPoint, in the Home tab, select the little downward triangle under Paste, then select Picture.
+- In PowerPoint, in the Edit menu, select Paste Special, then select Picture.
 This imports the file in as a graphic file.
 It cannot be manipulated or changed because it is not linked to the original.
 If you just Paste in table into PowerPoint, you can double click it and it will allow you to change data in the table, but when printed, we find that text tends to move around and the tables may change appearance.
 A graphic file is better for printing purposes.

 You can align objects relative to other objects and can also distribute them evenly.

 - Select the objects you want to align, this may include text boxes, graphics.

 - On the Drawing Toolbar, click Draw, select Align or Distribute, and then click any one of the alignment options (Formatting Palette tab >> Size, Rotation & Ordering >> Ordering, Align or Distribute).

 Save your final poster to a separate file and make sure you make a backup on another disk.

 - On the File menu, click Save As.